-The Basilica and Expiatory Church of the Holy Family, or Sagrada Família, as it is commonly known, is a large Roman Catholic Church in Barcelona, Catalonia, Spain.
+The Basilica and Expiatory Church of the Holy Family, commonly known as Sagrada Família, is a large Roman Catholic Church in Barcelona, Catalonia, Spain.
 It was designed by Catalan architect, Antoni Gaudí.

 Designing La Sagrada Familia

-Antoni Gaudí’s design is filled with Roman Catholic symbolizations throughout the entire structure.
+Antoni Gaudí’s design has Roman Catholic symbolizations throughout the entire structure.
 His plan to have a total of 18 spires had a deeper meaning.
 In ascending order of height, the spires were to represent the Twelve Apostles, the four Evangelists, the Virgin Mary, and the tallest one being, Jesus Christ.

 The Structure of La Sagrada Familia